 Create MX records for Google Apps through the Cloud Control Panel

-This article shows how to add Google Apps MX records to a domain managed via the Cloud Control Panel.
+This article shows you how to add Google Apps MX records to a domain managed via the Cloud Control Panel.

 Important: Be sure to verify your domain with Google Apps through their administrative interface.

-After your domain has been verified, the next step is to add Google’s MX records to the domain’s information in the DNS section of the Cloud Control Panel.
+After your domain has been verified, the next step is to add Google’s MX records to the domain’s information in the Domain Name Service (DNS) section of the Cloud Control Panel.